by-jp/www.byjp.me/content/notes/twitter/7364144672/index.md

 - imported
 - from-twitter
 ---
-Albert Memorial and Hyde park, how is this the first time I've been here?\! http://yfrog.com/4ayqqkj
+Albert Memorial and Hyde park, how is this the first time I've been here?\! {{< linkrot "http://yfrog.com/4ayqqkj" "an image" >}}